mcdaley/mcdaley-blog/content/calculating-market-size/index.md

   />
 </div>

-After securing VC funding for our scooter rideshare company, we now have to build and launch our product as quickly as possible and within budget.
+After securing VC funding for your scooter rideshare company, you now have to build and launch your product as quickly as possible and within budget.
 Human tendency is to overestimate the number of users and the number of requests per minute that a new app/website must support.

-When the expected traffic is overestimated then we fall into the trap of making the backend architecture too complicated because we think we need to handle >100 times more requests then the application will actually receive.
+When the expected traffic is overestimated then you typically fall into the trap of making the backend architecture too complicated because you think you need to handle >100 times more requests then the application will actually receive.
 Increasing the complexity of the server architecture dramatically increases the amount of development and testing needed to launch a site without providing any benefit to users.

 Taking the time in the beginning of the project to understand the expected requests per minute and the usage of the application can save months in development time.
-In this post we’ll look at a simple back of the envelope method to calculate the market size for a new product and we will determine if our app/website really needs to support 10,000 requests per second.
+In this post we’ll look at a simple back of the envelope method to calculate the market size for a new product and we will determine if your app/website really needs to support 10,000 requests per second.

 ## Calculate Market Size for a New Product
-We’ll work through an example market sizing exercise for our new electric scooter rideshare company launched in the US that already has a $1B valuation, so that we can estimate the average number of requests per minute that our app will need to handle over the first 2 to 4 years after our product launch.
+We’ll work through an example market sizing exercise for your new electric scooter rideshare company launched in the US that already has a $1B valuation, so that we can estimate the average number of requests per minute that your app will need to handle over the first 2 to 4 years after your product launch.

 We’ll calculate the market size and the number of requests per minute by:
 * Calculating the total potential market for the product
-* Estimating the percentage of the market our product will capture
+* Estimating the percentage of the market your product will capture
 * Estimating the average use of the product.

 ### Calculate the Total Potential US Market